jrmhx/mqtt/README.md

 ## Usage

-The applications accepts the following cli arguments:
+The applications accept the following cli arguments:

 ### Publisher